steventux/hmrc-manuals-api/README.md

 Section IDs are validated to ensure that they can be converted to slugs by simply making them lowercase.

+## Content IDs

+Both manuals and sections have a required field `content_id`.

+This is a UUID string as described in [RFC 4122](https://www.ietf.org/rfc/rfc4122.txt) ([Wiki](https://en.wikipedia.org/wiki/Universally_unique_identifier)).

+For example: "30737dba-17f1-49b4-aff8-6dd4bff7fdca".

+This is a unique identifier for the piece of content.
+It is used as the reference with which content items can reference other content items on GOV.UK.
+For example, it is used for [tagging to topics](https://www.gov.uk/topic).

+Manuals and sections should always have the same content_id.
+It is not possible to send a previously-published document with the same slug but a different `content_id`.

 ## Markup

 All `body` attributes in manuals or manual sections may contain